Highlighting Women in the Soil Sciences

 Thank you all for sharing your perspectives!

-The field of Soil Science is proud to rely on such remarkable women as yourselves.
+The field of Soil Science is proud to rely on such remarkable women.

 We wish you the best, now and always.